 - Evaluation and Risk Analysis

 - Active Exploitation

 - Final Analysis

-So as you can see, there are a couple of ways on how to approach things.
+So as you can see, there are a couple of ways how to approach things.

-I hope this article shed some light on how those things work and maybe also help you to structure your workflow.
+I hope this article sheds some light on how those things work and maybe also helps you to structure your workflow.

-It is very important to document every detail, so your client is able to fix holes in their security.
+It is essential to document every detail so your client is able to fix holes in their security.